 Affiliation of the Conservatoire began in 2004, when Central began to offer the two-year Foundation degree, leading into the third year BA (Hons) in Professional Dance and Performance (accredited by the University of Kent).
 Central is the only school to offer this degree.

 Central runs a wide programme of outreach work to encourage and broaden participation in dance.
-As well as working in schools and offering workshops, Central also runs an Associate School which includes a thriving Junior School, a Pre-Senior programme.
+As well as working in schools and offering workshops, Central also runs an Associate School which includes a thriving Junior School, and Pre-Senior programme.
 Central also offers an extensive programme of evening and weekend adult classes.